This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings.

 1406 Northwest Blvd

 Hidden just off Country Club Rd, this small park has a popular playground, picnic shelter, softball field and basketball court.
-Though the playground is not shaded and can get hot, there is a water mister to help cool kids off.
+Though the playground is not shaded and can get hot, there is a new splash pad to help cool kids off.

 Hathaway Park (Country Club Rd area)